 Like humans, dogs can have problems to become pregnant and conceive and produce puppies.
 Since their reproductive system and their reproductive life is shorter than humans, it makes it more imperative to address the cause of the problem.
-At QCAH we perform blood tests, ultrasound, artificial insemination (trans-vaginal and surgical), ovulation timing test, frozen semen surgical insemination and soon we will have available the TCI (trans-cervical insemination, etc. Dr. Mendez has special interest in Canine Reproduction and he attended several courses and hands-on labs. in the US and several other countries.
+At QCAH we perform blood tests, ultrasound, artificial insemination (trans-vaginal and surgical), ovulation timing test (we have the most accurate in-house progesterone machine), frozen semen surgical insemination and TCI (trans-cervical insemination).
+Dr. Mendez has special interest in Canine Reproduction and he attended several courses and hands-on labs. in the US and several other countries.
 He has experience working with English Bulldogs and French Bulldogs breeds known to be difficult to reproduce.

 Molly and her 14 puppies.
 The owner followed Dr. Mendez's recommendations throughout the heat cycle, and in turn, got 14 healthy puppies!!!

 Happy to announce our In-House Progesterone machine.
 We can now provide progesterone results in less then one and a half hour.

 One of Our special Interest area is Canine Reproduction.
 Dr.

 Mendez has been actively involved in Canine Reproduction for many years as a